nirus/coder-rocks/reverse-engineering-popunder-js-chrome/index.md

 ### Where it all started?

-It all started with a Youtube video by [@LiveOverflow](https://twitter.com/LiveOverflow).
-Which is awesome by the way.
-This video talk is on a bit older version of Popunder.js.
-I have linked it below.
+It all started with a Youtube video by [@LiveOverflow](https://twitter.com/LiveOverflow), which is awesome by the way.
+This video talk is on a bit older version of [Popunder.js](https://popunderjs.com/).

 Motivated & intrigued to checkout current version of popunder.js and reverse engineer to understand its engine.